Site icon Our Breathing Planet

 McMurdo Dry Valleys Geology

-Intriguingly, the stunning McMurdo Dry Valleys formed in conjunction with a much larger formation.
+Intriguingly, the stunning McMurdo Dry Valleys formed in conjunction with a significantly larger formation.
 That’s what the majority of professional geologists call the Beacon Supergroup.
-This structure formed during a period ranging from 400 – 250 million years ago.
+This structure formed during a period ranging from 400 – 250 million years in the distant past.

-In the remarkable McMurdo Dry Valleys, the tills deposited from extremely cold-based ice.
+In the remarkable McMurdo Dry Valleys, the numerous tills deposited over vast spans of time from extremely cold-based ice.
 Similar deposits in other regions, however, formed as primarily moist-based.
 Due to these factors, large amounts of loose gravel also dot the landscape of the region.

 Source: https://bit.ly/37yOBhE Photo: U.S. State Department Public Domain Image